Download this information:

 - attend an Open day, or

-- to record your research and help you choose, Download the Department of Employment’s handy Training Provider Comparison Table (PDF, 0.43 MB).
+- to record your research and help you choose, Download the Department of Education, Skills and Employment's handy Training Provider Comparison Table (PDF, 0.43 MB).

 There are a few things to consider, and compare, before you choose an RTO: